nobodyscripts/LeafBlowerScript/Readme.md

 F8: Added new option to disable the GF/SS resetting.
 F8: Fixed SS travel.

 F9: Secondary no longer auto exits on visit to home garden, main script controls.
+F9: Added tooltip for kills in borbv mode.
+F9: Fix for secondary not reliably starting.

 F10: Fix loop occuring when trying to check remaining timer after boss death using font size 1.